Merieli/alura-cursosass-front/README.md

     Gatito Pet Shop
 </h1>

-<p align="center">This project was developed in the course of <a href="https://cursos.alura.com.br/course/sass-css-superpoderes">"Sass: CSS with superpowers" of Alura</a>. </p>
+<p align="center">This project was developed in the course of <a href="https://cursos.alura.com.br/course/sass-css-superpoderes">"Sass: CSS with superpowers" of Alura</a> finished in November 28, 2021. </p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">